ms337/blog-lines/content/pages/bookshelf.md

 - The Greek Myths, Robert Graves
 - Never Enough: From Barista to Billionaire, Andrew Wilkinson
 - Fluent React: Build Fast, Performant, and Intuitive Web Applications
+- The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It, Kelly McGonigal